Nonis17/Sellpy/README.md

 ## About The Project

-Ux Implementation of a Figma prototype into a usable website.
+This projects was a part of my front end developer education.
+This is a UX implementation of a Figma prototype made into a usable website.
 All materials from the UX course (including the figma prototype) is found in the folder "UX".

 ## Figma Prototype

+Click on the picture below to see the Figma prototype:

   <a href="https://www.figma.com/proto/wEN9ay1rS7nt2kjkOsoNDg/Sellpy-reparationslokal?node-id=2%3A2&scaling=scale-down&page-id=0%3A1&starting-point-node-id=2%3A2&show-proto-sidebar=1">
       <img src="public/images/Figmaprototype.webp" alt="ScreenshotOfFigmaPrototype">